Do I have to obtain employees' consent in order to collect their personal data?

 New General Data Privacy Law

-Starting in August 2020, once the new General Data Privacy Law goes into effect, personal employee data can only be processed in certain cases.
+The General Data Privacy Law (LGPD), which became effective August 2020, only allows the processing of personal employee data in certain cases.
 The approved reasons which will likely be most relevant for employers include:

 - the employee’s (i.e. the data subject’s) unambiguous consent;